merajhasan88/jpegdecoder-systemverilog/README.md

 How to run:
 - Clone the repository in a directory and place the desired image in it
 - In tb_image.cpp give the image's filename
-- Run sos_decoding.sv which is the final step
+- Run `make verilate`, then `make build`

-- This will give you the decoded image data
+This will give you the decoded image data